Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 begin

--- Create execution context for MLE execution and provide an environment_
+-- Create an execution context for MLE execution

 l_ctx := dbms_mle.create_context();